Signature Private Tour · 13 Days · 12 Nights

 Essaouira → Safi → El Jadida → El Oualidia → Casablanca

-The Atlantic Coast — Pottery, History & Fresh Oysters
+The Atlantic Coast — Pottery, Cisterns & Fresh Oysters

 Drive the Atlantic coast road north, stopping in Safi — Morocco's ceramics capital, where pottery workshops line the hillside below the old Portuguese fort and artisans hand-paint dishes in the same patterns their grandparents used.
-Continue to El Jadida, a UNESCO-listed Portuguese coastal fort from the 16th century, whose magnificent underground cistern — a vaulted chamber with a shallow pool reflecting perfect Gothic arches — is one of Morocco's most haunting and beautiful spaces.
+Continue to El Jadida, a UNESCO-listed Portuguese coastal fort whose magnificent underground cistern (a vaulted chamber with a shallow pool reflecting Gothic arches) is one of Morocco's most haunting spaces.
 Lunch at El Oualidia, a sheltered lagoon famous for the best oysters in Africa.
 Then back to Casablanca for your final evening.

 • Safi pottery workshops